per·am·bu·la·tor

 Vomitting…which, by the way, is said outu in Chinese.

 I learned that word Monday in my text book.
 My instructor immediately told me that the word was not useful.
 I beg to differ.
-After living in Asia for nearly three months now, the word vomit has been utilized and demonstrated more than one could ever imagine.
+After living in

 The place: the International School of Beijing’s 30th Anniversary picnic